Before we begin the manufacturing stage, here are some technical basics.

 - 9 to 10 holes on a men's watch strap

-The center of the first hole is located 2.5 cm from the end of the watch strap ( where there is an ogive, trapezoid, round end, etc. ) except for bracelets which have a difference of 2 mm between the lug and the width of the loop.
-In this case, the first hole is generally 2 cm away.
+The center of the first hole is located 2.5 cm from the end of the watch strap ( where there is a pointed, trapezoidal, round end, etc. ) except for straps that have a difference of 2 mm between the lug width and the width of the buckle.
+In this case, the first hole is generally located 2 cm away.

 What is the diameter of the watch strap holes?

-Just like for the chainstay on the short strand, the diameter of the holes on the long strand is equal to the width of the buckle barb.
+Just like the loop on the short strand, the diameter of the holes on the long strand is equal to the width of the buckle pin.

 The diameter of a hole on a watch strap is on average 1.5 to 2 mm.